Brix dosage

 - Automatic refractometry : integrated into production lines for continuous monitoring.

-Sectors concerned by Brix dosage
+Sectors affected by Brix testing

 - Human food : control of fruit juices, drinks, jams, syrups, wines, beers and sugary products.